devonfw/my-thai-star/angular/README.md

 ## Compodoc documentation

-Please, install globally [Compodoc](https://compodoc.github.io/website/) by `npm i -g @compodoc/compodoc`.
-Then run the script `yarn compodoc` or `npm run compodoc`.
-Then open the generated documentation in `/documentation/index.html`.
+1. Please, install globally [Compodoc](https://compodoc.github.io/website/) by `npm i -g @compodoc/compodoc`.
+2. Run the script `yarn compodoc` or `npm run compodoc`.
+3. Then open the generated documentation in `/documentation/index.html`.

-**NOTE:** Compodoc could be installed locally in the project but we have detected some issues that recommends for the moment to use the global installation.
+**NOTE:** Compodoc has not been installed locally in the project, since we have detected some issues that recommends for the moment to use the global installation.
+In future versions `@compodoc/compodoc` development dependency will be included in the project.

 ## Further help